 The meeting began with the leaders acknowledging the Duwamish tribe on whose traditional land the UW is located.
 Next was an extended Elder Blessing with chanting and speaking by Hyamiciate, Della (Rice) Sylvester (Cowichan), a traditional medicine woman.

-Attendees graced Wǝɫǝbʔaltxʷ with native costumes: Ceremonial dresses and shawls, cedar hats, jackets embroidered with symbols from Standing Rock, and caribou-skin boots with sealskin soles worn by Inupiaq youth.
+Attendees graced Wǝɫǝbʔaltxʷ with ceremonial dresses and shawls, cedar hats, jackets embroidered with symbols from Standing Rock, and caribou-skin boots with sealskin soles worn by Inupiaq youth.
 I was struck by the many ways participants honored the elders who were present, from bringing them beverages and food samples, to inviting them to the front of the buffet line.

 Lunches and snacks were traditional local foods, as you might expect at a conference focused on indigenous foods.
 I greatly enjoyed seed-filled muffins, strawberries, blueberries, sockeye salmon, nettle pesto, wild rice, elk burgers, seal oil, dried huckleberries, moose jerky, nettle bread and evergreen tree-tip tea.
 Participants were reminded not to decide you don't like something the first time you taste it.
 You have to try a new food 6 times to decide whether you like it.